Summary of The Unification of China (221 BCE)

 - Outcome: Establishment of a centralized imperial government, standardized currency, weights, and measures, and the beginning of the Great Wall of China construction.

-Who's Who in Summary of The Unification of China (221 BCE)
+Famous Figures in the The Unification of China

 -